cverhelst/cverhelst.github.io/source/_posts/2014-06-13-powershell-search-crawl-history.markdown

 - powershell
 ---

 I've been working with Search in SP2013 lately and maintaining search involves looking in the Search Administration pages, that admittedly give you a lot of information.
 Sometimes I'd like an easier way of getting it, though.
+As did my colleague, for whom I wrote this particular script.

 Sadly, some of the things that the Search Administration UI shows you, like the Crawl History, do not have a direct PowerShell equivalent.